 Owners with Maryland pets — you’re in luck!
 The Baltimore Humane Society boasts a wonderful program that offers free spay/neuter services to qualifying low-income residents in Baltimore, Carroll, and Harford counties!
 Of course, this is an income-based program and you will be asked to provide proof of financial need.
 Surgeries are by appointment only.
-Please bear in mind that BHS will resume scheduling spay/neuter services in mid-April.
 Click here to learn more.
 Call (410)833-8848.

 HART For Animals (Accident)

 HART For Animals in Accident provides a low-cost spay and neuter program for low-income residents with Maryland pets.
 Get the lowdown straight from their website:

 “To assist our region in preventing the unnecessary euthanasia of healthy animals, the HARTHelp program offers low-cost services to pet owners who cannot afford the cost of the surgeries.
 The program is based on income and residency.

 “You are eligible for this service if you are a Maryland, West Virginia, or Pennsylvania resident and your income falls within the Maryland WIC Income Guidelines detailed in the application.
 Download the application below for more details.”